xyegithub/myBlog/source/_posts/Arch-Linux.md

 Bottles depends on `PyGObject`, it is a python package.
 However, it is difficult to install it by `pip`.
 It can be easily installed by conda.

+# A way to install PyGObject

+`pip install PyGObject` default to install its dependences like `pycairo`.
+However, the latest version of `pycairo` can not be successfully ran on my system.
+Thus I can install `pycairo` manually by `pip` or `conda` and run `pip install --no-build-isolation pygobject` to install `pygobject` and in this way `pygobject` will not install its dependences automatically and will find the dependences locally.

+## Install successfully

+`bottles` is installed successfully by using ` flatpak`, by `sudo pacman -S flatpak`.
+However, it also can not use the camera.